patchedByBatman/am-press.github.io/content/posts/maths/hbt-to-separating.md

 ## The Hahn-Banach Theorem

 <p>The Hahn-Banach theorem is without doubt one of the most important theorems in functional analysis with numerous applications the most notable of which are the separating theorems.
-The proof of the Hahn-Banach theorem </p>
+The proof of the Hahn-Banach theorem is of remarkable elegance!</p>

 <div style="border-style:solid;border-width:1.5px;padding: 10px 0px 0px 10px; margin-bottom: 10px" id="hahn-banach-thm">
 <p><strong>Theorem 10 (Hahn-Banach Theorem).</strong> Let \(X\) be a <abbr title="topological vector space">TVS</abbr> and \(p: X \to {\rm I\!R}\) is an <abbr title="nonnegative sublinear functionals">NSFs</abbr>.
 Let \(Y\subseteq X\) be a subspace of \(X\) and a linear functional \(f:Y\to{\rm I\!R}\) is such that </p>